dcunited001/dcunited001.github.io/_posts/2016-10-23-metamodernism-and-retromodernism-wellsprings-of-art-and-culture.md

 remain missed by others, and then spread that art & appreciation of its qualities to others, this forms a kind of cycle.
 There's a wellspring of creativity at the center, surrounded by hipsters and master artists.
-These "wellsprings" have an intense effect on the evolution of art.
+These wellsprings have an intense effect on the evolution of art.

-Again, the evolution of art and music is an incredbily powerful thing to control or influence.
+The evolution of art and music is an incredbily powerful thing to control or influence.
 Control this and you control the map of ideas available to others, upon which all that they know and think is woven.
 There are unseen forces that guard these wellsprings of creativity, art and culture.
 To either control them for profit or to protect them from tainted influence is to guard the metaphysical realm for future generations.
-As the speed at which information and culture converge across the globe due to technology, the metaphysical realm begins to increasingly influence reality and begins to manifest itself.
+As the speed at which information and culture converge across the globe via technology increases, the metaphysical realm begins to increasingly influence reality and begins to manifest itself.

 From these wellsprings, artistic influence gradually spreads outward to the mainstream consumers whose capacity for recognizing and appreciating "good" art expands.
-These wellsprings are basically controlling the process of natural selection that selectively propagates some works of art over others.
+These wellsprings basically throttle the process of natural selection that selectively propagates some works of art over others.
 It's survival of the fittest.
 What's worth retransmitting and what maintains interest is propagated to other nodes in the graph.
-Those with the most eclective set of interests have the most unique positions in the graph.
-They are the "hipsters" who are most likely to have the most influence on the rest of the graph.
+Those with the most eclectic set of interests have the most unique positions in the graph.
+They are the "hipsters" who exert the most influence on the rest of the graph.

 <a name="semiotics-of-medium" />

 ### [Semiotics of Medium](#semiotics-of-medium)

 To truly appreciate art, one needs the capacity to understand and they need to activate it.
-The significance and meaning of art is often encoded into the art, whereby the significance of symbols related to the production of the art is important to understanding the true meaning of it.
+The significance and meaning of art itself is often encoded into the art, whereby the significance of symbols related to the production of the art is important to understanding the true meaning of it.
 This is because artists are most familiar with their tools.
-Since these are the languages of symbols they understand most, they provide the semiotic basis of "second language" for that artist.
+Since these are the languages of symbols they understand most, they provide the semiotic basis of "second language" for the artist and the artisticly inclined.
 Therefore, it's crucial to understand the production of art and the techniques involved if you hope to understand an artist's work.

 New mediums, like those of technology, require a new set of afficianados, familiar enough with the medium to understand this